 From Triund, you may further trek to snow line (there is a cafe which goes by this name ), or Indrahar Pass for much more magnificent views and greater solitude.
 Many Triund trekkers go up till snowline these days.
 If you decide to do so, plan for an overnight stay at either snowline cafe or camp for the night.
 The wide-open pastures right ahead of snowline are called Ilaqua Got.

 Dharamkot to Triund trail is of easy level but post-Triund the trail becomes a little rough.
 The path is marked and tracked, but it gets rocky and steep at some points.
 Ilaqua is famous for the panoramic view of Dhauladhars; here, you feel closer to Dhauladhars as compared to Triund and, it gets better at Indrahar pass.

 A significant part of the route from Triund to snowline (3 km) is rocky, narrow, and during winter it becomes treacherous.
 It is advised to go here with an experienced guide if you haven’t attempted a winter trek before.

 Indrahar Pass (14,000 ft.)

 Indrahar pass connects Kangra valley and Chamba.
-The trail has been used by shepherds from Gaddi community to trudge their livestock across the pass to the greener meadows in Lahaul region.
-This is a moderate level trek which passes through Triund, meadows of Ilaqua and Lahesh caves.
+The trail has been used by shepherds from the Gaddi community to trudge their livestock across the pass to the greener meadows in the Lahaul region.
+This trek is a moderate level trek that passes through Triund, meadows of Ilaqua, and Lahesh caves.